 Student Questions: Supermoons and an Apple a Day

 Today we're tackling another round of questions sent in by students.
 Got a question?
 Send it in, and I'll do my best to give you the best information we know so far on the subject.
-This time students have been curious about a lot of health questions; including how long it takes your brain to feel full after a meal, whether deodorant is going to kill you with all its evil toxic chemicals, whether getting an abortion actually increases your risk of cancer as some anti-abortion activists tell us, and whether the old wives' tale of an apple a day keeping the doctor away might not be such a bad idea after all.
+This time students have been curious about a lot of health questions; including how long it takes your brain to feel full after a meal, whether deodorant is going to kill you with all its evil toxic chemicals, whether getting an abortion actually increases your risk of cancer as some anti-abortion activists tell us, and whether the urban legend of an apple a day keeping the doctor away might not be such a bad idea after all.
 And as a bonus, we're also going to look at the terrifying Supermoon! so prominently discussed in recent headlines.
 Let's get started:

 It does take some time, but it varies widely depending on what you eat, how much you eat, how hungry you were before, how tolerant you are to fat intake, and other factors.
 Twenty minutes might be a fair average for some people, but by no means is this as simple as taking x number of minutes for your brain to feel full.

 The usual mechanism discussed is what we call an adiposity signal, which tells your brain that enough energy has been taken in, and the appetite becomes satiated.
 There are two molecules that are known to act as adiposity signals: leptin and insulin.
 There are receptors in the brain's hypothalamus to which these molecules bind when there are enough of them in your bloodstream, and that's what turns off the appetite.
 So when you start eating, it does take time for enough food to be digested to trigger the production of these compounds.